European Spruce - the Sound of Wood.

 -

-This site is for wood & materials, some are hard to get, that you need for a vintage correct Les Paul project or for tuning your existing guitar.
+This site is for wood & materials, some are hard to get, that you need for a vintage correct Les Paul replica-project or for tuning your existing guitar.

 The vintage Les Paul Standard has a Honduran mahogany neck with a BRW fretboard, crown inlays of (thin/2 mm) pearloid.
 The body is of Honduran mahogany (core) and topped with a (flamed) maple cap of approx. 1/2 inch.
 Typically it has 2 humbuckers and a (lightweight) stoptail made from aluminium, screwed directly into the wood (no bushings, see pic below); modern LPs tailpieces are equipped with bushings.
 The bridge is fixed to the body with bushings (see pic below: right holes).
 The origninal ABR-1 bridge is made from nickel with brass saddles (in the 60´s these saddles were changed from brass to nylon 6/6).
 The vintage 1959 Les Pauls have the ABR-1 bridge with brass saddles.
 Additionally you can see in the right upper corner of the pic below a volume pot with split shaft and pointer installed (note the angle of the pot on the wood).
 There is more to know, this is just the short version.